Plan B (2019 film)

 Plan B is a 2019 Kenyan-Nigerian romantic comedy film written, directed and edited by the Nigerian filmmaker, Lowladee.
 The film stars Kenyan actress and producer Sarah Hassan, Catherine Kamau Karanja, and Nigerian actor Daniel Etim Effiong who are the lead actors.

-The film won the Best East African movie Award at the 2020 Africa Magic Viewers' Choice Awards (AMVCAs).
+The film won the Best East African Movie award at the 2020 Africa Magic Viewers' Choice Awards (AMVCAs).
+The award was received by Sarah Hassan.
+It also got nominated under the category of Best Lighting Technician for Walter Odhiambo.